infradom/ecopower_dynamic_grid_prices/README.md

 My current implementation assumes you have a single tarif, no support yet for day/night meter in this integration.

 # Installation
-This custom integration cannot yet be installed through HACS, as we feel it is still too experimental.
+This custom integration cannot yet be installed through HACS.
+A (pre)release might be available soon.
-You can install it manually by copying the custom_components/ecopower_dynamic_grid_prices folder to your home assistant's config/custom_components folder.
+For the time being, you can install it manually by copying the custom_components/ecopower_dynamic_grid_prices folder to your home assistant's config/custom_components folder.
 A restart your HA software may be required.
 Then under settings->devices&services, press the 'add integration button' (bottom right), type or select EcopowerPrices A config dialog will be displayed.